Public & Hybrid Cloud Governance Strategies Deep-dive

-One major key to the success of a hybrid cloud architecture is ensuring that you have the ability to manage permissions across both SharePoint on-premises and Office 365’s SharePoint Online or Microsoft Azure content, with the added ability to make mass updates across both environments (updating/adding content types to a large number of document libraries and so forth).
+One major key to the success of hybrid cloud architecture is ensuring that you have the ability to manage permissions across both SharePoint on-premises and Office 365’s SharePoint Online or Microsoft Azure content, with the added ability to make mass updates across both environments (updating/adding content types to a large number of document libraries and so forth).

 HYBRID CLOUD: SYSTEM & INFORMATION ARCHITECTURE DESIGN

 EPC Group’s Hybrid Cloud Advisory practice is led by industry experts to assist your organization in reviewing the underlying granular capabilities of the Public, Private, and Hybrid Cloud offerings available to you and then architecting and deploying a tailored solution for your organization that will stand the test of time.

 EPC Group’s consultants can provide a complete analysis of both your business and technical goals as well as your underlying IT roadmap and guide you in areas such as:

 - User experience and devices from which SharePoint 2013 / Office 365 will be accessed